 The Park staff stationed at Los Patos includes administrative staff to support guests and check permits and passes as well as law enforcement personnel to control illegal hunting, logging, drug trafficking, poaching, and other proscribed activities.

-The ecosystem comprising the Los Patos Ranger station is montane tropical and cloud forest.
-The area is heavily forested in primary old growth and is teeming with wildlife.
-A number of trails exist in the area to allow visitors camping in Los Patos to explore the vicinity.
+The ecosystem comprising the Los Patos Ranger station is montane tropical and cloud forest, but the region is mostly secondary forest and does not boast the amount of wildlife that is to be seen at the other three ranger stations, particularly at Sirena.
+A number of trails exist around the old ranger station that permit visitors to explore the vicinity.
+These trails are no longer maintained however, and no local hiking should be undertaken without an experienced guide.
 In addition to wilderness viewing and hiking, there is a nearby waterfall and streams to swim in.
-The nearby Guaymi Indian Reservation offers those with additional interest a side excursion to visit the Ngobe nation, where visitors will have the opportunity to purchase hand-made crafts made from forest materials, including woven purses and bags ans well as beaded jewelry and hand-carved forest animals, figurines, and masks.
+The nearby Guaymi Indian Reservation offers those with additional interest a side excursion to visit the Ngobe Nation, where visitors will have the opportunity to purchase hand-made crafts made from forest materials, including woven purses and bags ans well as beaded jewelry and hand-carved forest animals, figurines, and masks.
 There is a $5 daily use fee that must be paid at the Ngobe village to the headman or to his representative.

 Average monthly rainfall, Los Patos Ranger Station, Corcovado National Park, 2004-2008; average annual Los Patos rainfall: 1945 mm; 59.3 in